AmirHome/select_searchable_list/README.md

 This property takes int value as a parameter.
 This is use to set the initial segment from [segmentNames].

 ##### enableMultipleSelection:
 This property takes Color value as a parameter.
-You can change the background color of animated segment. default value is `Color(0xff8AADFB)`
+You can change the background color of animated segment.

 ##### bottomSheetTitle:
 This gives the bottom sheet title.